 As of June 2018, TLS 1.2 is the version required by the Payment Card Industry (PCI) Security Standards Council.
 Cloudflare recommends migrating to TLS 1.2 to comply with the PCI requirement.

-Decide which version to use
+Decide what version to use

 Not all browser versions support TLS 1.2 and above.
 Depending on your particular business situation, this may present some limitations in using stronger encryption standards.